 - a.
 There might be no feasible solutions at all.
 For example, if we add the constraint $x_1 + x_2 \ge 1$ to our toy example, then there are no longer any feasible solutions.
 Linear programming algorithms correctly detect when this case occurs. - b.
-The optimal objective function value is unbounded ($+\infty$ for a maximization problem, $-\infty$ for a minimization problem).
+The optimal objective function value is unbounded ( $+\infty$ for a maximization problem, $-\infty$ for a minimization problem).
 Note a necessary but not sufficient condition for this case is that the feasible region is unbounded.
-For example, if we dropped the constraints $2x_1 + x_2 \le 1$
+For example, if we dropped the constraints $2x_1 + x_2 \leq 1$ and $x_1 + 2x_2 \leq 1$ from our toy example, then it would have unbounded objective function value.
+Again, linear programming algorithms correctly detect when this case occurs.

-1A finite intersection of halfspaces is also called a "polyhedron;" in the common special case where the feasible region is bounded, it is called a "polytope."
+$^{1}$ A finite intersection of halfspaces is also called a "polyhedron;" in the common special case where the feasible region is bounded, it is called a "polytope."

-- and $x_1 + 2x_2 \le 1$ from our toy example, then it would have unbounded objective function value.
-Again, linear programming algorithms correctly detect when this case occurs. - c.
+c.
 The optimal solution need not be unique, as a "side" of the feasible region might be parallel to the levels sets of the objective function.
-Whenever the feasible region is bounded, however, there always exists an optimal solution that is a vertex of the feasible region.2
+Whenever the feasible region is bounded, however, there always exists an optimal solution that is a vertex of the feasible region.